Ronit-Choudhary/AI-ML-Portfolio/README.md

 # AI-ML-Portfolio
-This is my AI/ML project section.
+This is my AI/ML work section.